lift/framework/SUPPORT.md

 If your needs are more involved, you may want to consider hiring a member of the Lift community or a Lift Committer to help you upgrade your application.
 A number of members in the community do part-time consulting off and on and several more consult full time as their day job.

-### I need to plan for longer-term support of a Lift application

-For some organizations 18 months just isn't a sufficient support window.
-If your organization is in this situation, please consider reaching out on the [Mailing List][ml].
-You may be able to hire a Lift community member to help you provide longer-term support for your application.

 [ml]: https://groups.google.com/forum/#!forum/liftweb